arphillips06/BW-pwned/README.md

 ### Prereqresites
 - BW CLI
 - Go version go1.24.4 (tested)
+    - once installed, navigate to this folder and run `go mod init` && `go mod tidy` to init Go and get required modules.
 - Internet access (required for the HIBP API)

 ### use